serhatkaya/daypicker/readme.md

 DayPickerComponent is a custom Stencil component for displaying a day picker.
 It renders a swiper-based interface for selecting days within a specified range.

+The DayPickerComponent is developed with a focus on mobile usage.

 ![1714477478238](image/readme/1714477478238.png)